hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 **Ansible Modules for  Data Services Cloud Console:**

+**...Github repo will be public soon.
+Will add the link to the repo here once it is available...**

 The following Ansible modules are currently available for Data Services Cloud Console.
 You can use the samples given or customize it -

 *greenlake\_audit\_events\_facts* - Get details of audit events